Why Black Christians are bracing for a 'whitelash' - KEYT | KCOY

 Even Black pastors said they have trouble engaging White Christians on race.
 Congregations are more than willing to tackle issues like homelessness and abortion, but racism is often deemed too “political” to touch, said Pastor Jevon Washington.

-“Honestly, the church has been the worst when it comes to dealing with some of these things,” said Washington, who worked at several predominantly White churches before settling in Rainier, Washington.
+“Honestly, the church has been the worst when it comes to dealing with some of these things,” said Washington, who worked at several predominantly White churches before settling in Rainier Valley in Washington.
 “They just don’t get it.”

 Since Floyd’s killing, more White Christians are joining the “woke party,” Washington said.
 But they are tardy and inconsistent allies.